ahmedMkhedr/NLP-Random-forest-and-Gradiant-boost-to-predict-fake-hotel-reviews/README.md

-# NLP-Random-forest-and-Gradiant-boost-to-predict-Fake-job-postings-
+# NLP-Random-forest-and-Gradiant-boost-to-predict-Fake-Reviews-
-Diffrent NLP methods were used to clean the job pistings for diffrent job sites  and use diffrent machine learning methods to find the best model to predict the spam postings using feature importance, TfidfVectorizer, Countverctorizer and Grid seach to know what premater contruibutes the best in the model and results in the best performace for both RF and GB (n_estimators,max_depth)
+Diffrent NLP methods were used to clean the Reviews for diffrent hotels  and use diffrent machine learning methods to find the best model to predict the spam Reviews using feature importance, TfidfVectorizer, Countverctorizer and Grid seach to know what premater contruibutes the best in the model and results in the best performace for both RF and GB (n_estimators,max_depth)